Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/05-async/README.md

 ```

-- should throw an error with "Unavailable service" when it rejects the request with 503 status code:
+Should throw an error with "Unavailable service" when it rejects the request with 503 status code:

 ### ./src/api.spec.ts